percona/pmm-doc/docs/how-to/advisors.md

 Depending on the entitlements available for your Percona Account, the set of advisor checks that PMM can download from Percona Platform differ in terms of complexity and functionality.

 If your PMM instance is not connected to Percona Platform, PMM can only download the basic set of Anonymous advisor checks.
-As soon as you connect your PMM instance to Percona Platform, has access to additional cheks, available only for Registered PMM instances.
+As soon as you connect your PMM instance to Percona Platform, has access to additional checks, available only for Registered PMM instances.

 If you are a Percona customer with a Percona Customer Portal account, you also get access to Paid checks, which offer more advanced database health information.